So you are in need of an emergency home backup power supply.

 A larger unit would also give you some more spare power to run a few other things in your household such as lighting circuits or a TV.

-Which is the best portable generator for a refrigerator?
+Which is the best portable generator for a refrigerator and freezer?

 A good generator that can produce at least 3000 starting watts would be an ideal choice for a refrigerator and a few more household items.